+These accounting statements are produced on a going concern basis.
 All financial transactions are recorded based on applying accounting policies.
-These are determined by the code of practice on local authority accounting in the United Kingdom 2019/20 (the Code) and are based on a set of internationally recognised accounting standards known as international financial reporting standards (IFRS).
+These are determined by the code of practice on local authority accounting in the United Kingdom 2018/19 (the Code) and are based on a set of internationally recognised accounting standards known as international financial reporting standards (IFRS).
 The Audit Committee approves these policies annually.
 The main accounting policies are listed in section F of these disclosure notes.

 In preparing these statements, judgements have to be made in deciding the most appropriate policies to apply.
 Once a policy is chosen, assumptions and estimates have to be made to determine the figures to be included for assets, liabilities, revenues and expenses.
 Although using best knowledge at the time, the nature of estimation means that actual results may ultimately differ from those estimates.
-The main estimates and judgements made are disclosed alongside the relevant notes.
+The main estimates and judgements made are disclosed alongside the relevant notes in this section.